informalsystems/unclog/README.md

 # anyone wants GitLab support please let us know and we'll try implement it
 # too.
 project_url = "https://github.com/org/project"

-# What type of project is this?
-#
-# This is only necessary if you want to add component-specific changelog
-# entries.
-Otherwise just leave it out.
-At present we only support Rust
-# projects, but we may implement support for other project types by way of
-# demand.
-project_type = "rust"

 # The file to use as a Handlebars template for changes added directly through
 # the CLI.